Six tax-smart strategies for your retirement

 Consider these tax-smart strategies when planning ahead.

-The deadline to contribute to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return of the following calendar year for most individual taxpayers -April 15, 2024 for tax year 2023.
+The deadline to contribute to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return of the following calendar year.
+For most individual taxpayers, that is April 15, 2026, for tax year 2025.
 Note the two primary types of IRAs:

-- Traditional IRAs, contributions to which may be tax deductible; or
+- Traditional IRAs, contributions to which may be federal tax deductible; or

-- Roth IRAs, for potential tax-free distributions if certain conditions are met.1 Roth IRAs are funded with after-tax contributions.
+- Roth IRAs, for potential federal income tax-free distributions if certain conditions are met.1 Roth IRAs are funded with after-tax contributions.

 If you are self-employed or a small business owner, consider establishing a Simplified Employee Pension Plan (SEP IRA), which is an IRA-based retirement plan, and funding a SEP IRA with employer contributions made under that plan.
 Note that if your business employs any employees, the SEP IRA will likely have to cover the employees as well if they qualify.